-SUPERVISORS: DR. ROB VAN DER LUBBE, DR. MARTIN SCHMETTOW
+SUPERVISORS: DR. ROB VAN DER LUBBE, DR. MARTIN SCHMETTOW; 35 EC

 Some websites are more easily encoded in our memories than others.
 Part of this variability may be due to specific features of the website, but fluctuations in the state of our brains will also affect memorability.
 Measures derived from the EEG, especially power in the alpha and theta band are likely predictors of what will be remembered later on, and what not.
 An experiment will be performed with a variation of the so-called oddball paradigm in which a standard website, target websites, and deviant websites will be presented for 1,000 ms. EEG will be measured during this oddball session.
 In a second test, participants will be presented with several websites, half of them presented before, half of them new, and participants have to indicate whether they saw the websites before.
 Acquired EEG data may reveal whether brain states predict memorability of the websites in the test session.

 Minimal invasive surgery (MIS, keyhole surgery) is one of the most important developments in surgery during the past decade.
-So far, MIS training has been following the apprenticeship model, where trainees watch a hundred or so procedures, before putting their own hands on a patient.
-However, with the emergence of virtual reality training simulators, this is soon going to change.
-This new technology is promising, as it provides safe and highly repeatable training opportunities, as well as assessment of a person’s capabilities.
+In the past and present, MIS training followed the apprenticeship model, where trainees watch a hundred or so procedures, before putting their own hands on a patient.
+With the emerge of virtual reality training simulators this is soon going to change.
+This new technology is promising as it provides safe and highly repeatable training opportunities, as well as assessment of a person’s capabilities.

 - there is no perception of depth

 - haptic feedback is limited

 Research has shown that doctors differ in how fast they acquire the necessary skills, and the proficiency they reach in the long term.
 Figure 1 shows three example learning curves.

 These differences can partly be explained by individual differences between doctors, such as amount of training and cognitive capabilities, like visual-spatial processing ability.